HarvardPL/formulog/examples/tutorial.md

 # Tutorial: Building a Refinement Type Checker

 In this tutorial, we'll implement a type checker for a small (but still interesting) refinement type system in Formulog.
-In particular, we'll implement the declarative type checking rules for the first system in the article [Refinement Types: A Tutorial](https://arxiv.org/abs/2010.07763) by Ranjit Jhala and Niki Vazou.
+In particular, we'll implement the declarative, bidirectional type checking rules for the first system in the article [Refinement Types: A Tutorial](https://arxiv.org/abs/2010.07763) by Ranjit Jhala and Niki Vazou [1].
 Our hope is that our tutorial gives a good overview of many Formulog features, and a flavor of what it is like to program a nontrivial analysis in Formulog.

-**Intended audience**:
+### Intended audience

-This tutorial is intended for folks with some background with SMT solving, an ML-like functional language, and logic programming, as well as a level of comfort with formal programming language notation (like inference rules) -- so, essentially PL researchers and PL-oriented engineers.
+This tutorial is intended for the PL practitioner (e.g., a grad student, academic, or research engineer).
+We assume you are familiar with SMT solving, ML-like functional languages, and logic programming, and also have some level of comfort with formal programming language notation (like inference rules).
-It is recommended to skim the relevant sections in the article by Jhala and Vazou, as we'll be referring to their text often, and we won't do much to explain how the type system actually works.

-XXX The PL practitioner, widely construed
+It is also probably helpful to have read one of our Formulog publications XXX, which should (hopefully) give a good sense for the overall design of the language and its motivations.
-If not familiar with refinement type checking or bidirectional type systems, read XXX
+If you are not familiar with refinement type checking or bidirectional type systems, you should probably skim the first few sections of the tutorial by Jhala and Vazou [1] (we'll focus on Sections 3.1 and 3.2).

-**Attribution**:
+### Help Improve This Tutorial

+We're eager for feedback on ways to make this tutorial clearer and more useful!
+If you have a question about the content of this tutorial, a suggestion for improvement, or a bug report, please let us know by raising a [GitHub issue](https://github.com/HarvardPL/formulog/issues/new).

+### Attribution

-This tutorial includes figures from the article [Refinement Types: A Tutorial](https://arxiv.org/abs/2010.07763) (v1) by Ranjit Jhala and Niki Vazou, which has been published under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+This tutorial includes figures from the article [Refinement Types: A Tutorial](https://arxiv.org/abs/2010.07763) (v1) by Ranjit Jhala and Niki Vazou [1], which has been published under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 We will refer to this article as "JV" for short.

-## Help Improve This Tutorial

-XXX

 ## General Approach

-One of the claimed advantages of Datalog (for writing program analyses) is to be able to implement analysis logic at the level of mathematical specification.
+One of the advantages of writing a program analysis in Datalog is to be able to implement analysis logic at the level of mathematical specification.
-Formulog extends this benefit to analyses that manipulate SMT formulas and rely on SMT solving for determining satisfiability.
+Formulog extends this benefit to analyses where the formal specification involves constructing logical terms (i.e., SMT formulas) and determining their satisfiability/validity (i.e., SMT solving).
-Thus, our approach when implementing an analysis in Formulog is to try to directly translate the formal specification of an analysis---inference rules and (typically pure) helper functions---into Horn clauses and functions.
+Our typical approach when implementing an analysis in Formulog is thus to try to directly translate the formal specification of an analysis---inference rules and mathematical helper functions---into Horn clauses and functional code.

-That is the approach we will follow in this tutorial: directly translate the formalism of JV as we encounter it, and then go back to patch our implementation as necessary.
+This is the approach we will follow in this tutorial: directly translate the formalism of JV as we encounter it, and then go back to patch our implementation as necessary.

-We will work our way through JV Sections 3.1 and 3.2.
+Concretely, we will work our way through JV Sections 3.1 and 3.2.
 For the full, final code, see XXX.

 ## Definitions